denis-mludek/kaiju/README.md

   })
 }
 ```
-You can also reproduce the same behavior imperatively:
+You could also reproduce the same behavior imperatively:

 ```ts
 import { Observable } from 'kaiju'